WindSekirun/MediaResizer/README.md

     * Encoding in 480p
     * Encoding in 960x540
     * Can be set value of Bitrate of Video, Bitrate of Audio, Channel of Audio
-* Resizing media with pre-made builder pattern
+* Resizing media with pre-well-made builder
-* 100% Java Interop Library, it can use with Java within Kotlin-plugin integrated project
+* **100% Java Interop Library**, it can use with Java within Kotlin-plugin integrated project

 ### Usages
 **NOT PRODUCTION READY**